TatuLund/bookstore-flow-ee/README.md

 ## Other useful Vaadin tips demoed

+These tips are not specific to CDI or JavaEE

 - How to build custom app layout when not using AppLayout component
 - How to build CRUD view without using Crud component
 - How to use Dialog as Offcanvas style modal view
+- How to highlight changed fields in the Form
+- How to use CustomI18NProvider with multiple supported languages
+- How to persist chosen language in a cookie

 ## Prerequisites